-Note on Parking: Standard Condition A.1.3 seeks compliance with the required number of parking spaces for the residential use (see Parking Analysis below).
-Standard Condition A.1.4 seeks provision of the required number of disability parking spaces.
+Note on Parking: Balcony overage is not included in the calculation of the required parking.
+Standard Condition A.1.3 seeks compliance with the required number of parking spaces for the residential use (see Parking Analysis below).
+Standard Condition A.1.4 seeks compliance with the required number of disability parking spaces.
 Refer to Engineering Services commentary.